RetroReversing/retroReversing/pages/consoles/nes/Super-Mario-Bros.md

 ![NES-NROM-256-01](https://github.com/user-attachments/assets/2c0dd1e8-d809-4914-8b85-1aaa77fb868e)

 You can see that there are 3 main chips, from left to right:
-* The Lockout Chip - used for piracy prevention
+* The Lockout Chip or CIC (Checking Integrated Circuit) - used for piracy prevention and region checking (not present in Japanese cartridges)
 * The CHR ROM - used for art/graphic data
 * The PRG ROM - used for program code and other data such as sound/music